 Add a User

 Now that you have a group, you can add a user.
-There are two ways to add users in AuthPoint: you can sync users from an Active Directory or a Lightweight Directory Access Protocol (LDAP) database, or you can add users manually.
+There are two ways to add users in AuthPoint: you can sync users from an Active Directory or a Lightweight Directory Access Protocol (LDAP) database, or you can add local AuthPoint users.

-In this quick start topic, we provide the steps to add a test user manually.
+In this quick start topic, we provide the steps to add a local test user.
 It is always a good idea to start with a test user before you add or sync add or sync all of your end users.